-We continue to monitor the evolving situation as there remain many uncertainties regarding the pandemic and its resurgence through new variants, including its anticipated duration, related healthcare authority guidelines and efficacy of vaccination initiatives, impacts on our domestic labs and our outsourced third party optical laboratories in China and Mexico, and potential disruptions of product deliveries.
+We continue to monitor the evolving situation as there remain many uncertainties regarding the pandemic, its resurgence through new variants, its anticipated duration, related healthcare authority guidelines, efficacy of vaccination initiatives, and potential federal and state level vaccine and testing mandates.
+We could experience further material impacts as a result of COVID-19.

+We also continue to monitor any potential COVID-19 related impacts on our domestic labs and our outsourced third party optical laboratories in China and Mexico, and potential disruptions of product deliveries.
 To date, we have been able to meet customer demand with operations at our laboratories.
 We source merchandise from suppliers located in China and a significant amount of domestically-purchased merchandise is manufactured in China.
 We have partnered with our suppliers and third party laboratories to mitigate any potential significant delays in delivery of merchandise.
-Our e-commerce business remained open to serve our customers during the unprecedented period of temporary store closures.
-We could experience further material impacts as a result of COVID-19, including, but not limited to, charges from additional asset impairment, deferred tax valuation allowances and further changes in the effectiveness of our hedging instruments.
-We will continue to evaluate additional measures that we may elect to take as a response to the pandemic, including, where appropriate, future action to reduce store hours and patient appointments or temporarily close stores.
-There can be no assurance whether or when any such measures will be adopted.
+We have made, and may continue to make, inventory forward buys to help manage potential supply chain disruptions.